top of page

 1. Bring back the recognition of Maine’s Pine Tree Trail.

-2. Reestablish the Trail as it was originally intended in 1937.
-(As an inland route, showcasing many of the fantastic towns, cities, lake regions, forests and farmlands in Maine.
+2. Reestablish the Trail as it was originally intended in 1937, as an inland route, showcasing many of the fantastic towns, cities, lake regions, forests and farmlands in Maine.

 3. Bring revenue to all cities, towns, businesses, and non-profits on/or supporting the Pine Tree Trail.